capeprivacy/functions/leader-election/README.md

 the enclave for this gurantee.

 A simple example would be for `node A` to gossip and update the list of active nodes it knows.
-It would send this data encrypted with the enclave's public key to make sure only the enclave can decrypt the message (did not get to)
+It would send this data encrypted with the enclave's public key to make sure only the enclave can decrypt the message (not implemented)
 Next the enclave would sign the result and would return both the signature and orginal value.

 This new value is now trusted to be true given the list of nodes available.